airshipit/deckhand/deckhand/control/README.rst

 Testing
 -------

-Document creation can be tested locally using:
+Document creation can be tested locally using (from root deckhand directory):

 .. code-block:: console